gradle/declarative-gradle/docs/reference/migration-case-study.md

 Note that by default, an `NDOC` named `databases` will assume the method used to create a new element is called `database`.
 This can be customized, but the default behavior is sufficient for our needs.
-We kept the name `database` instead of using `create`, because it sounds more declarative and aligns better with the style we’re aiming for than a method called `create`, which has imperative conotations.
+We kept the name `database` instead of using `create`, because it sounds more declarative and aligns better with the style we’re aiming for than a method called `create`, which has imperative connotations.

-The DCL model for the sqlDelight block is simple:
+The DCL definition for the sqlDelight block is simple:

 ```
 public interface SqlDelight {